Skip to navigation Skip to content

 This document outlines the process for when a practice moves to a new location.

-The following requirements must be met:
+For a permanent practice location, the following requirements must be met:

 • Current accreditation must be transferred to the new premises and accreditation status retained under the National General Practice Accreditation Schemes

-• The old location is no longer operating as a medical practice.
 Note: this does not include where a new, unrelated practice operating under different ownership opens in the old location after the relocating practice has left the premises

-A Practice can relocate to any location regardless of distance.
+A practice can relocate to any location regardless of distance.
 However, if the practice wants to transfer the historical Standardised Whole Patient Equivalent (SWPE) value, it must relocate within the same local area as the original location.
-See effect of a relocation on the SWPE below for more information.
+See Effect of a relocation on the SWPE below for more information.

 Relocating practices issued with a new accredited or registered for accreditation certificate must re-apply for the PIP and/or WIP - Practice Stream as a new practice.